felixcapuano/pybart/docs/_build/html/_sources/installation.rst.txt

   git clone https://gitlab.com/manu.maby/pyacq_ext.git
   git clone https://gitlab.com/manu.maby/pybart.git

-Now we need to install [pipenv](https://github.com/pypa/pipenv).
+Now we need to install `pipenv`_.
 This is a tool as pip but he will install everything for you.
 To install it use the following command.

 .. code-block::

   pip install pipenv

-The final step is simply to move inside all packages and install is dependencies.
+The final step is simply to move inside all packages and install is dependencies using pipenv.

 .. code-block:: console